Short Game Course intro thumbnail

 • Proper wrist action and avoiding flipping at impact will help maintain a stable clubface and create additional spin.

-• Speed through impact is essential when trying to create backspin, being aggressive and making contact at the ball, not before it will help increase backspin on wedges.
+• Speed through impact is crucial when attempting to generate backspin.
+Being aggressive and making contact with the ball, not before it, will help increase backspin on wedges.

 • A steeper angle of attack provides extra time for the golf ball to run up the face of the club and have more backspin as it lands.